dwave-examples/ev-charger-placement/README.md

 ## Building the BQM

-The charging station location problem can be considered as a set of 4 constraints (or objectives) over a set of binary variables that represent each potential new charging station location.
+This problem can be considered as a set of 4 independent constraints (or objectives) with binary variables that represent each potential new charging station location.

 ### Minimize distance to POIs